 Links with our Parish and Wider Community

 We are very fortunate to have a number of visitors to school from either our parish or wider community.
-In doing so they offer support in a variety of ways; for example, daily reading, school trips, extra-curricular clubs and pet therapy.
+In doing so they offer support in a variety of ways; for example, daily reading, school trips, extra-curricular clubs.

 This is another layer of 1:1 support, that helps to build the confidence and self-esteem of individual pupils.